jorgemarpa/tess-asteroids/docs/README.md

 ### Making a LC

-You can extract a LC from the TPF, using aperture photometry, as follows:
+You can extract a LC from the TPF using aperture photometry and/or PSF photometry.
+For example:

 ```python
 from tess_asteroids import MovingTPF